 The City has entered into a lease agreement to purchase a fire truck.
 The equipment will become the property of the City when the terms of the lease agreement are met.
 The contract contains a fiscal non-funding clause that allows the City Council the option of terminating the lease at the end of any fiscal year.
 In the opinion of City management, the likelihood of this clause being exercised is remote.
 The original lease amount was for \$1,239,610.
 The amount drawn down and used was \$1,083,019.
 The difference was used to reduce the balance of the lease.
-The obligation requires semi-annual principal and interest payments until July 2024.
-The Lease carries a 2.25% interest rate.
-The amount of the underlying asset was \$1,083,019 and is depreciated over its useful life.
-As of June 30, 2023 the accumulated depreciation was \$130,744.
-The future Principal and interest payments are:
+The obligation requires semi-annual principal and interest payments until July 2025.
+The lease was repaid in 2025.